 Let’s Be More Specific And See The Different Ways, different Animals Respond To Cold Winter.

 Polar bears can withstand very harsh, chilly temperatures.
-They have a thick, translucent white hollow hairs that trap light to maintain warmth.
+They have thick, translucent white hollow hairs that trap light to maintain warmth.
 This helps them to blend with the environment.
 The thick white fur traps a layer of air to insulate and keep them warm.
 The fur also protects them from icy waters because of how oily it is.

 Musk Oxen live in Arctic Canada.
 They have an insulating undercoat that helps them withstand frigid winter conditions.
 They have sharp hooves for digging into ice and snow for food.
 Their long, curved horns are used for defense against predators.
 They travel in groups, staying close to each other to stay warm.

 Squirrels collect nuts and keep them while waiting for winter.
 These nuts will serve the necessary energy when food is scarce.
-Mice and beavers store foods in their holes so when winter comes, they are not found wanting.
+Mice and beavers store foods in their holes so that when winter comes, they are not found wanting.

 Chipmunk does some pretty amazing things.
 They can collect thousands of food items like nuts and bury them in separate places, they go into semi-hibernation and emerge once in a while to feed on the various places they buried their foods, eat and get energy for their body to generate heat which in turn keeps them warm.